 Sometimes a truly special project calls for a truly special printing technique, and that’s when you’d really appreciate a few pointers from people who know those techniques inside and out.
 The following tips come to us from Vanessa Kreckel, owner and creative director of design studio Two Paper Dolls and her PaperSpecs webinar, Design With Special Print Techniques, alongside then-creative director Greg Ash.
 (PRO members, check out that webinar in its entirety here.
 Not a member?
-Why not begin your 7-day-free trial today?)
+Why not begin your PRO membership today?)

 1. Engraving.
 When we do engraved projects, we love to do them with dark paper and lighter ink because it’s really the only way that you can achieve that look, where you can lay ink on top of paper and have it be so vibrant.
 You could create the same design and just offset the entire thing, but you’d have no texture and no dimension to the project.

 You also want to avoid large areas of ink coverage if possible.
 If you do use a large area of coverage in engraving, it’s going to screen, so it’s going to end up being very tiny dots.